fportantier/habu/README_header.rst

 Some techniques implemented in the current version are:

-* ARP Poisoning
-* ARP Sniffing
+* ARP Poisoning and Sniffing
-* DHCP Discover
-* DHCP Starvation
+* DHCP Discover and Starvation
-* Fake FTP Server
-* LAND Attack
-* SNMP Cracking
 * Subdomains Identification
-* SSL/TLS Certificate Cloner
+* Certificate Cloning
-* SYN Flooding
-* TCP Flags Analysis
-* TCP ISN Analysis
+* TCP Analysis (ISN, Flags)
-* TCP Port Scan
 * Username check on social networks
-* Virtual Hosts Identification
 * Web Techonologies Identification
+* and a lot more!

 The development of this software is supported by Securetia SRL (https://www.securetia.com/)